 Rejection after rejection.
 Yes, it may sting a little in the short run.
 But in the long run, it gives you more clarity on what is suitable for you.
 Perhaps the person you want to date badly isn’t the right person for you.
 Perhaps you are not meant for that job or that a certain lifestyle.

 Don’t let rejection beat you down.
 There’s also no need to avoid rejection.
-What you need to learn is how to accept rejection.
+What you need to learn is how to accept rejection and move on.

 1. Know what rejection really means.

 When people don’t accept you, it doesn’t mean that you are not good.
-It just means that you are not the person they are seeking for, be it love or employment.
+It just means that you are not the person they are seeking, be it love or employment.

 Rejection isn’t about you.
 It’s about the other person.